-Application Applied Explanation on application of the : The Board meetings are held at quarterly intervals and additional meetings are held should the need arise. practice The Board is provided with notice of meetings that set out the agenda, minutes of previous meeting, all relevant reports and meeting papers were circulated to the Board before the Board Meeting to give them sufficient information and time to deliberate on issues to be raised at meetings.
+Application : Applied Explanation on application of the practice : The Board meetings are held at quarterly intervals and additional meetings are held should the need arise.
+The Board is provided with notice of meetings that set out the agenda and minutes of previous meetings, all relevant reports and meeting papers were circulated to the Board to give them sufficient information and time to deliberate on issues to be raised at meetings.
 The proceedings at all Board meetings are duly minuted.
 The Minutes of these proceedings are kept at the registered office of the Company.
-Upon conclusion of the meeting, the minutes are circulated in a timely manner.
+Upon conclusion of the meeting, the minutes are circulated in timely manner.
 The Company Secretaries will communicate with the Management on the Board's decisions or recommendations or requests via circularisation of the minutes of meetings for follow-up action to be taken.
 With reference to the previous minutes of meetings, these follow-up actions will be recorded as matters arising in the minutes of the meeting for updating the Board.
-For the financial year ended 31 March 2022 ("FY2022"), the Board held five (5) meetings which were attended by the Directors with full attendance.
-Explanation for departure : ed to complete the columns below.
-Non-large companies are encouraged to complete the columns s be Plow.
+For the financial year ended 31 March 2023 ("FYE 2023"), the Board had held six (6) meetings with majority attendance.
+Explanation for departure : Large companies are re to complete the colum • ed to complete the columns below.
+Non-large companies are encouraged elow.
 Measure : Timeframe :